forwinder15/green-rosemary/src/pages/sermons.md

 ---
 ## Glad you could join us

+### Looking for our live service?
+[Click Here](https://www.facebook.com/groups/FBCBronson/) to go to our Facebook group.

 #### New here?
 Please fill out our [Connect form](https://forms.gle/651RQkxsmr3C6CMV8)

 #### We would love to pray for you.
 Submit your [Prayer Requests](https://forms.gle/duinCZesEGRo8xDs9) here